What You Will Learn

-In this lesson, you will figure out how to compare the features of people or things in Haitian Creole.
+In this lesson, you will learn how to compare the features of people or things in Haitian Creole.

 You will learn the following: